 2. Use Emojis to Highlight Calls to Action

-Emojis are eye magnets, they draw attention, so it makes sense to position them near your CTA.
+Emojis are eye magnets.
+They draw attention, so it makes sense to position them near your CTA.
 Adding arrows (👉), checkmarks (✅), or clocks (⏰) next to time-sensitive messages adds visual urgency and structure.

 On platforms like Instagram or email, these small symbols can help guide the user’s eye where you want it to go without additional text.